DewofyourYouth/dew-blog/content/post/i-weep-over-this-beauty-that-will-be-buried-in-earth.md

 Looking back on this, I realize that was one of the ways the Rosh Yeshiva pushed us to grow.
 The Rosh Yeshiva knew full well what I was doing, but he knew that this was the driving force to me learning Chumash, Rashi, and Ramban every week.
 And learning them _well!_ I mean, who learns Chumash _well!?_

 One time, the Rosh Yeshiva smiled at me in the middle of a meal, put his hand on my hand, and said, "Yankel, I see you prepared שניים מקרא well this week."

-In fact, now that I think about it, today is Friday.
+Now that I think about it, today is Friday.
 Perhaps, I'll go prepare this week's סדרה for the Rosh Yeshiva this Shabbos.